 Here is What I Like to Forage For in Each Season:

 This is another easy one to find.
 It likes to grow in a shaded area of the woods.
 The leaves are triangular to heart-shaped.
 The flowers are white.
 When you rub the leaves, they have a mild garlic scent.
 I also like to mix this one with different types of lettuce from my garden.

 This is by far my favorite thing to forage for.
 I have several areas I like to go to find wild asparagus.
 They like to start shooting up around early May and June.
 Wild asparagus grows in open fields and along fences and ditches.
-Check out my post on how to identify wild asparagus in the fall then mark you spots to harvest in the spring.
+Check out my post on how to identify wild asparagus in the fall, then mark your spots to harvest in the spring.
 They are hard to find.
 They blend in very well with grass and other plant life.
 Once you find one, your eye gets trained to find others.
 Wild asparagus can grow very quickly.
 They will eventually bush out and become woody and inedible.

 Wild Blackberries are a great summer berry to pick.
-They general become ripe around July.
+They generally become ripe around July.
 Some years are better than others.
 I think a lot has to do with the amount of rainfall and/or dry conditions.
-These berries are easy to identify, they are black to purple in color.
+These berries are easy to identify; they are black to purple in color.
 They grow in a thorny bush and are generally in open areas or along roadsides.

 Wild grapes are another great summertime forage.
 There are a few varieties here in New England, but I generally go for the Concord grapes.
 They like to grow just about anywhere.
 I have seen wild grapes in the oddest locations.
 They grow on a vine, so look up for them.
 You can check out my post on foraging for wild grapes.
 I show you how to forage and make grape juice.